 Nike Training Club (free, in-app purchases)

-The FitOn tagline is “Fitness is always free,” but there’s a pretty expensive $69.99 per year FitOn Pro subscription they want you to buy (currently on sale for $19.99).
+The FitOn website highlights its free workouts, but there’s a pretty expensive $69.99 per year FitOn Pro subscription they want you to buy (it occasionally sells at a discounted price).
 Ignore it.
 It gives you some meal plans, recipes, and premium music, but you don’t need any of that.